-I’m going to answer your questions about yokai and introduce you to some of the most fascinating types that you can find in pop culture.
+I’m going to answer your questions about yokai and introduce you to some of the most fascinating types of yokai you can find in pop culture.

 What Are Yokai?

 Yokai (妖怪) roughly translates to “monster,” “demon,” or “spirit.”
 There’s really no direct equivalent for this word in English.

 The 5 Most Famous Types of Yokai

 These creatures have a human-like appearance, webbed toes and fingers, and a turtle shell on their back.
 They also have an indent in the top of their head that collects water—if the water ever empties, a kappa could die.

 Kappa traditionally reside in lakes and rivers.
-They almost look like a human-turtle hybrid with their green coloring and scaly skin.
+They almost look like human-turtle hybrids with their green color and scaly skin.
 These amphibious creatures like to pull relatively childish pranks like sneaking a peek up a woman’s kimono and even farting.

 Besides Teenage Mutant Ninja Turtles, you can also find Kappa in Animal Crossing.
-The character cleverly named Kapp’n, is a seafaring kappa.
+The character—cleverly named Kapp’n—is a seafaring kappa.

 Kitsune are foxes that possess shape-shifting abilities and a high amount of intelligence.
 There are two main types of kitsune: the zenko are kind and godly, while the yako have mischievous or malevolent intentions.

 These wise creatures can have up to nine tails.
 According to Japanese tradition, only a kitsune that has lived over 100 years can grow extra tails.

 Naruto is probably the first anime that comes to mind when you think about kitsune.
 The powerful nine-tailed fox lies sealed within Naruto, giving him a huge boost in power.

 Shikigami are tiny ghosts that a summoner can call forth during a ceremony.
 You typically can’t see shikigami, however, a summoner has the ability to bind them to small pieces of human-shaped paper.

 The person who calls upon Shikigami must know what they’re doing, otherwise, the Shikigami could end up killing its invoker.
 A summoner can manipulate shikigami to do tasks such as keeping an eye on an enemy or even stealing from someone.

-Shikigami is one of the most notable minor characters in Spirited Away and Studio Ghibli films as a whole.
+Shikigami is one of the most notable minor characters in Spirited Away (and Studio Ghibli films as a whole).
 After Haku goes after Zeniba’s gold seal, Zeniba commands the shikigami to hunt and wound him.

 Instead of the soul moving onto the afterlife, it resides on Earth to wreak havoc and revenge.
 Onryo are usually victims of murder, a natural disaster or war, so their unhappiness is warranted.

 Powered by wrath, onryo will destroy the lives of innocent people to cope with their own anger.
 Although they can easily kill someone, they gain satisfaction out of seeing them suffer.

 You might immediately recognize the onryo’s similarity to the ghosts in The Grudge and the haunting black-haired spirit in The Ring.
 These stories and characters are heavily inspired by the myth of the onryo.

 Unfortunately, this isn’t the type of wall that you can just hop over or go around.
 These walls stretch out forever, so you can’t even walk around or climb over it.
-Some stories claim that using a stick to tap the bottom left side causes it to vanish.
+Some stories claim that using a stick to tap the bottom-left side causes it to vanish.